LuigiLegion/gatsby-portfolio-site/content/blog/vintage-vidya-games/index.md

 ### Tech Stack:

-Built using the NERDS stack and utilizes NES.css and the Stripe API.
+Built using Node.js, Express, PostgreSQL, and Sequelize on the backend, React, Redux, and NES.css on the frontend, and utilizes the Stripe API.

 ### Dev Team: